flarehotspot/sdk-utils/sdk/mkdocs/docs/api/http-router-api.md

 ### Post

 This method is used to create a route for the `POST` http method.
-This method accepts tree (or more) arguments, the first argument is the route path, the second argument is the handler function and the third and subsequent arguments are the list of (optional) [middlewares](#middlewares).
+It accepts three (or more) arguments, the first argument is the route path, the second argument is the [handler function](../guides/form-submission.md#request-handler) and the third and subsequent arguments are the list of (optional) [middlewares](#middlewares).
 Take a look at the example below:

 ```go
 router := api.Http().HttpRouter().AdminRouter()